Eugene-hub/baron/readme.md

 });
 ```

-There may be many wrappers on page, but only first scroller, container and scroller__bar on each wrapper will be initialized.
+There can be many wrappers on page, but only first scroller, container and scroller__bar on each wrapper will be initialized.
 Also, make sure you have either jQuery or custom DOM, events and selector engines.